 What is a container compared to a virtual machine?

-Sometimes, a container is confused with a virtual machine because they work in a similar way: isolating applications without the need of physical hardware.
+Sometimes, a container is confused with a virtual machine because they work in a similar way: isolating applications without the need for physical hardware.
 However, its main difference lies in its architecture.
-Simply put, containers are isolated from an operating system and the manipulation with them is easier.
+Containers are isolated from an operating system and the manipulation with them is easier.
 We can understand them as a light form of a virtual machine.

 A container as a virtual machine has isolation, that is, a space reserved for data processing, authorization as root, can mount file systems and more.
 However, unlike virtual machines that are managed with separate operating systems, the containers share the kernel of the host system with other containers, as shown in the following diagrams.

 A hypervisor is a special software capable of emulating a client PC and all its hardware resources.
 Hypervisors run on physical computers, also called host machines.
 There are two hypervisor types: a hosted hypervisor and a bare metal hypervisor.
 While a hosted hypervisor does not control the hardware drivers, the hypervisor does not need an operating system to run.